manni8436/stay-connected-hackathon/README.md

    - Expected outcome: all the navigation link will work
    - Result:  the navigation worked well and it was easy to see when you won or lost the game.
 The rules were clear to

-#### Test 2
-   - Test: does the mute volume button work at the top of the page?
-   - Expected outcome: the mute volume button will work
-   - Result: when I clicked on the button I could interact with it.
-However, I could’t hear any difference from when it was muted and when it wasn’t muted

 #### Test 3
    - Test : what happens if you win and lose the game?
    - Expected outcome: